Welcome

 Feats are specific traits or bonuses that provide some kind of mechanical ability to a character, such as allowing for dual wielding of swords without a penalty or increasing movement.
 All characters begin without any feats, and can unlock new ones via experience, detailed in the Experience section below.

-Normal characters can have a maximum of 10 feats, even if they have enough experience to purchase more.
-These include both 'normal' feats that are listed in the Feats Index, but also fable feats that are gained from Fables (read the fable overview page for more information).
+Normal characters can have a maximum of 12 feats, even if they have enough experience to purchase more.
+These include both 'normal' feats that are listed in the Feats Index, but also fabled feats that are gained from Fables (read the fable overview page for more information).

 Those who engage in the arcane arts (i.e. sorcerers, mages) lose some or all of their feat slots and also have to take hindrances: read more on the Arcane page.